 The drive on the supply fan is typically set in the middle of the RPM range.
 The drive motor sheave pitch diameter is field adjustable for the required airflow.
-Refer to "Motor Sheave Adjustments" section.
+Refer to "Motor Sheave Adjustmens" section.

 Upon completion of the air flow balancing, we recommend replacing the variable pitched motor sheave with a properly-sized fixed sheave.
 A matching fixed sheave will provide longer belt and bearing life and vibration free operation.
 Initially, it is best to have a variable pitched motor sheave for the purpose of airflow balancing, but once the balance has been achieved, fixed sheaves maintain alignment and minimize vibration more effectively.
+For direct drive units, move fan speed wire.